-The pH of soil affects the rate of decay.
-Therefore, it affects how fast mineral ions return to soil (which are then taken up by other plants).
+The pH of soil affects the rate of decay, which in turn affects how fast mineral ions return to soil for uptake by plants.

-Different species of plants thrive in different nutrient concentration levels.
+Different species of plants thrive under varying nutrient concentrations.

-The wind affects the rate of transpiration that occurs in plants.
+Wind affects the rate of transpiration in plants.

-Transpiration affects the rate of photosynthesis as it is involved in the transportation of water and mineral ions from the roots to the leaves.
+Transpiration plays a role in the rate of photosynthesis by transporting water and mineral ions from the roots to the leaves.

 The carbon dioxide levels affect the rate of photosynthesis in plants.

-Oxygen levels in water are usually relatively lower compared to the oxygen levels in the air.
-Aquatic animals have adapted to survive in water.
-However, some can only survive in water with high concentrations of oxygen.
+Oxygen concentrations in water are typically lower than in the air.
+Aquatic animals have adapted to survive in water, but only some can only survive in water with low concentrations of oxygen.